-In celebration of the 90th birthday of Queen Elizabeth II, more than 150 different outfits are on display in an exhibition entitled “Fashioning a Reign.”
-Though it is estimated that Queen Elizabeth II attended approximately 25,000 royal engagements and owned about 10,000 unique outfits for such occasions, the exhibit focuses on a smaller number of outfits, featured in three locations—in Scotland at The Palace of Holyroodhouse and in England at both Windsor Castle and Buckingham Palace where the flagship exhibit is held.
+In 2016, in celebration of the 90th birthday of Queen Elizabeth II, more than 150 different outfits were displayed in an exhibition entitled “Fashioning a Reign.”
+Though it is estimated that Queen Elizabeth II attended approximately 25,000 royal engagements and owned about 10,000 unique outfits for such occasions, the exhibit focused on a smaller number of outfits, featured in three locations—in Scotland at The Palace of Holyroodhouse and in England at both Windsor Castle and Buckingham Palace where the flagship exhibit is held.

 Feingold analyzes the iconography of the Queen and “the manner it was circulated throughout the world in text and images,” pointing out “the ways that carefully articulated concepts of nation and gender combined at mid-century to set forth a prescription for Britishness on a worldwide stage and offered both Britons and former colonials a compelling vision of a post-imperial future.”

 The Coronation festivities worked to emphasize “the concept of youth—that of the Queen, that of her subjects, and that of the nation as a whole.”
 As a youthful new queen, Elizabeth II quite literally served as “the incarnation of the age to come.”The body of the Queen—her style, dress, makeup, jewels, and demeanor—came to represent a physical embodiment of the nation.
 Norman Hartnell designed her Coronation dress, which incorporated the Queen’s territories as a visual symbol.
 It included “emblems of Commonwealth nations and Dominions embroidered in colored silk on the skirt of the Queen’s gown.”
 As The Telegraph notes, the gown’s intricate embroideries also included “the rose of England, the thistle of Scotland, the shamrock of Northern Ireland, and the daffodil of Wales.”